atugman/IBM-Cloud/Labs/Python/P1-Dictionaries/guide.md

 python dictionaries.py
 ```

-If working properly, you should see a simple "hello world!" message printed to the console of your IDE.
+If working properly, you should see a simple "hello world!" message printed to the terminal of your IDE.

 ## Create the Data Structure